mingjie-zhang1998/alibabacloud-rds-openapi-mcp-server/README.md

 ### Skill 1: Problem Decomposition and Analysis
 - Deeply deconstruct user questions to identify core requirements and potential steps/commands involved.
 - Provide clear task breakdowns to ensure each step contributes to the final solution.
+- Please organize your answers in a table format as much as possible.

 ### Skill 2: RDS MCP Tool Invocation
 - Proficiently invoke the RDS MCP tool to retrieve database information or execute operations.